erichoracek/BrokenGesturesFeedback/README.md

 # BrokenGesturesFeedback

-SwiftUI gestures break when contained in a UIHostingController that had a layout pass in a UIKit animated transition
+SwiftUI gestures break when contained in a `UIHostingController` that had a layout pass in a UIKit animated transition

 ## Description

-When a newly instantiated UIHostingController is animated as part of a UIViewControllerAnimatedTransitioning within a UINavigationController that has a call to view.layoutIfNeeded() on the UIHostingController's view, SwiftUI gestures strop being processed, resulting in an unresponsive application.
+When a newly instantiated `UIHostingController` is animated as part of a `UIViewControllerAnimatedTransitioning` within a `UINavigationController` that has a call to `view.layoutIfNeeded()` on the `UIHostingController`'s view, SwiftUI gestures stop being processed, resulting in an unresponsive application.

-Notably, gestures for embedded UIKit UIViews are still processed correctly; the only gestures that break are those implemented in SwiftUI, e.g. the tap gesture of a Button.
+Notably, gestures for embedded UIKit `UIView`s are still processed correctly; the only gestures that break are those implemented in SwiftUI, e.g. the tap gesture of a Button.
 There is an attached project that minimally reproduces this issue.

 This issue reproduces on iOS 15 and iOS 16 Beta 6.